dilsathkarishma/Interview_Task_Assessment/README.md

 - Optimized queries using `Q` objects and indexing
 -  Seeded with 100,000+ fake records using `Faker`
 -  Modular and clean codebase with proper exception handling
+-  Swagger UI for API testing and documentation

 ---